Digital City Experts

 Innovazione Apprendimento Lavoro SRL

-A major player on the Italian market for vocational and continuous training, with focus on change management and digitization.
+A major player on the Italian market for vocational and continuous training, with focus on change management and digitalization.

 Tampere University information and knowledge management unit is focussing on the impact of information systems on e-learning and digital transformation.

 An innovation space developping ideas for digital culture.
-Thus, Schmiede is located at the crossroads between arts, digitization and entrepreneurship.
+Thus, Schmiede is located at the crossroads between arts, digitalization and entrepreneurship.

 IHK Projektgesellschaft mbH